AysadKozanoglu/Systemback_Install_Pack/readme.md

 Aysad Kozanoglu

-This Install Pack contains the Systemback Debian installation packages.
+This Install Pack contains the Systemback Debian & ubuntu installation packages.

 These packages are compatible with the following Linux distributions:
  - Ubuntu 14.04.X LTS (Trusty Tahr)